owaio/ballball/references/prediction-framework.md

 - Analyze line movement: if "早" → "即" changed (up/down), record the trend
 - Rule: the team with lower European odds corresponds to the handicap-giving side (upper plate)
 - Upper plate odds are on the handicap-giving team's side
+- If the giving team is away team, then the Asian Handicap(受讓) has a "-" symbol

 ### 6. Over/Under
 - Complete over/under data ("即" and "早" rows)